shdant113/webDiplomacy-GR/README.md

 FEEL INCLINED TO MAKE IT NICER, PLEASE FEEL FREE TO FIX IT.
 THANKS.

 ### TO RUN GR:
-perl processDataDump.pl ghostRatingData.txt Variantsfile.csv RemovedPlayers.csv [cat#] 6 0 1000000 0 [time]
+perl gr_processDataDump.pl ghostRatingData.txt Variantsfile.csv RemovedPlayers.csv [cat#] 6 0 1000000 0 [time]

 Arguments:
 command (perl)
-script (processDataDump.pl)
+script (gr_processDataDump.pl)
-data dump (ghostRatingData.txt, extract this from the zip at webdiplomacy.net/ghostRatingData.zip)
+data dump (ghostRatingData.txt, extract this from the zip at webdiplomacy.net/ghostRatingData.zip - if you don't have access, ask someone who does)
 variant file (defines the variants and how much to weight them)
 removed players (we removed banned players for a while but that was weird so we stopped)
 cat number (defines which games to include, existing category numbers are hardcoded below)